 - At a slinging competition in the book High Rhulain, all the participants must declare what their targets are before slinging at a pinata-like target (the head is worth more than the legs which is worth more than the body).
 The heroine declares "two eyes and a head" and hits them, a never-before seen feat.

-- In the Twilight Zone episode "A Game of Pool", Fats and Jesse call their shots in a game of pool.
+- The Twilight Zone (1959): In the episode "A Game of Pool", Fats and Jesse call their shots in a game of pool.
 The most impressive shot is when Jesse calls the side pocket after bouncing off three banks and making it.

 - Somewhat averted in a Quantum Leap episode where Sam leaps into a professional pool player.
 The game everyone plays is nine ball, and in nine ball the only ball you have to call before you sink is the 9.